 - Physical Society of the Republic of China

 - South African Institute of Physics

 These entitle AIP members to receive member discounts when attending professional meetings run by these societies.
-Additional benefits are available through the IOP(UK) as outlined below.

 - Seed funding to help conferences cope with initial financial demands, typically $5k-$10k, and